-- Mader’s Restuarant – Maders is an old-style German Tavern that was established in 1902.
-Today it continues to be a premier location for all kinds of German food including brats, and German beer.
+- Mader’s Restaurant – Maders is an old-style German Tavern that was established in 1902.
+Today it continues to be a premier location for all kinds of German food, including brats and German beer.
 This is a not to be missed German-style tavern and restaurant.
-It is located on 1041 N Old World 3rd St in downtown Milwaukee.
-You can find out more about Mader’s Resturant by clicking here.
+It is located at 1041 N Old World 3rd St in downtown Milwaukee.
+You can find out more about Mader’s Restaurant by clicking here.

-- Usinger Sausage – Usingers Sausage is a famous Milwaukee the brand-name of deli products, including sausages.
-They have a historic factory downtown Milwaukee near the Milwaukee Riverwalk at 1030 N. Old World Third Street.
-This is really a must-stop place on your trip to Milwaukee especially if you like really good quality sausage.
-To find out more about Usinger Sausage and Deli you can click here.
+- Usinger Sausage – Usingers Sausage is a famous Milwaukee brand of deli products, including sausages.
+They have a historic factory in downtown Milwaukee near the Milwaukee Riverwalk at 1030 N. Old World Third Street.
+This is a must-stop place on your trip to Milwaukee, especially if you like good-quality sausage.
+You can click here to learn more about Usinger Sausage and Deli.

 - The Water Street Brewery – The Water Street Brewery has 4 locations around Milwaukee.
-One is right downtown and the others are in Grafton, Delafield and Oak Creek.
+One is downtown, and the others are in Grafton, Delafield, and Oak Creek.
 They have an Old World Sausage platter that has a brat.
 You can find out more about The Water Street Brewery by clicking here.

-- Pabst Brewery – The Pabst Brewery serves not only beer but also has a small food menu that includes many German favorites as brats.
+- Pabst Brewery – The Pabst Brewery serves not only beer but also has a small food menu that includes many German favorites such as brats.
 They are located at 1037 West Juneau Avenue in Milwaukee.
-You can find out more about the Pabst Brewery menu and the beers they have on tap and in bottles and cans by clicking here.
+You can learn more about the Pabst Brewery menu and the beers they have on tap and in bottles and cans by clicking here.

 If you do not have time to go to any of these places, you can usually find a good brat in any place that would normally serve hotdogs as a Brewers game at the American Family Field (formerly Miller Park).

 Here are some of the favorite local places to go:

-- Mo’s Irish Pub – A Milwaukee favorite that usually has live bands and music on the weekends.
+- Mo’s Irish Pub – A Milwaukee favorite with live bands and music on the weekends is Mo Irish Pub.
 They are located at 142 Wisconsin Avenue, right in downtown Milwaukee.
 You can find out more about Mo’s Irish Pub by clicking here.

-- Camp Bar – This bar and restaurant are all about camping and living outdoors.
-They have three locations in Shorewood, Wauwatosa and also downtown Milwaukee at the Historic Third Ward on 525 E Menomonee Street.
+- Camp Bar – This bar and restaurant are about camping and living outdoors.
+They have three locations in Shorewood, Wauwatosa, and downtown Milwaukee at the Historic Third Ward on 525 E Menomonee Street.
 You can find out more about the Camp Bar by clicking here.

 - Milwaukee Ale House – The Milwaukee Ale House is another Milwaukee favorite with great views on the Milwaukee River.
 They have beers on tap, live music, and great food.
 They are located in the Historic Third Ward at 233 North Water Street.
 You can find out more about the Milwaukee Ale House by clicking here.

-Most of the local places that have frozen custard will also have a flavor of the day and a full menu with hamburgers and other foods.
-The flavor of the day will change from day-to-day.
-You can get daily alerts on your cell phone or to your email inbox that will tell you what the flavor of the day is each day of the week.
-If you are not sure what the flavor is, you can just drive by the frozen custard place and usually a sign will announce the frozen custard flavor.
+You can get daily alerts on your cell phone or in your email inbox that will tell you what the day’s flavor is each day of the week.
+If you are not sure what the flavor is, you can just drive by the frozen custard place, and usually, a sign will announce the frozen custard flavor.

 Here are some of the favorite Milwaukee places to eat frozen custard:

 - Kopps Frozen Custard – Kopps Frozen Custard is a Milwaukee favorite.
-Not only do they have amazing frozen custard but they also have very good hamburgers and other food.
-There are three locations in Milwaukee in Greenfield, Brookfield, and Glendale.
-The two closest locations to downtown Milwaukee would be the Greenfield or Glendale location.
-Kopps has a favorite flavor alert system, so when your favorite flavor comes up they will send you an email to let you know.
+Not only do they have amazing frozen custard, but they also have very good hamburgers and other food.
+There are three locations in Milwaukee Greenfield, Brookfield, and Glendale.
+The two closest locations to downtown Milwaukee would be the Greenfield and Glendale location.
+Kopps has a flavor alert system, so when your favorite flavor comes up, they will send you an email to let you know.
 You can find out more about Kopps and their locations by clicking on their website here.

 - Culvers – Another Milwaukee favorite is Culvers.
-Like Kopps, they also have a full menu with a variety of food items.
-They also have a flavor of the day and you can search on their website what flavor is in what location.
-Though Culvers is a Wisconsin company it is now located in many other states.
+Like Kopps, they also have a full menu with various food items.
+They also have a flavor of the day; you can search on their website what flavor is in what location.
+Though Culvers is a Wisconsin company, it is now located in many other states.
 You can find out more about Culvers and their locations by clicking here.

-- Gilles Frozen Custard – Gilles is a very old Milwaukee frozen custard establishment that has been operating since 1938.
-They have one location at 7515 West Bluemound Road, which is about 75th Street and Bluemound Road.
-Like the other places, they have a full menu and a flavor each day.
-Gilles ls like a true old fashion Frozen Custard place.
+- Gilles Frozen Custard – Gilles is a very old Milwaukee frozen custard establishment operating since 1938.
+They have one location at 7515 West Bluemound Road, about 75th Street and Bluemound Road.
+Like the other places, they have a full menu and a flavor daily.
+Gilles is like a true old fashion Frozen Custard place.
 You can find out more about Gilles by clicking here.

 - Leon’s Frozen Custard – Leon’s is another old-time Milwaukee favorite that has been around since 1948.
-It was the inspiration for Arnold’s Drive-In from the popular television sitcom of Happy Days.
-This is one of the frozen custard places that are closest to downtown at 3131 S. 27th Street in South Milwaukee.
+It inspired Arnold’s Drive-In from the popular television sitcom Happy Days.
+This is one of the frozen custard places closest to downtown at 3131 S. 27th Street in South Milwaukee.
 They also have a flavor of the day.
 You can find out more about Leon by clicking here.

-- Mosa Burger – Mosa Burger is a small burger and custard stand that is at Bradford beach in downtown Milwaukee.
+- Mosa Burger – Mosa Burger is a small burger and custard stand at Bradford beach in downtown Milwaukee.
 It is open during the summer months when the beach is open.
-They have hamburgers, brats and other food including frozen custard.
+They have hamburgers, brats, and other food, including frozen custard.
 You can find out more about Mosa Burger by clicking here.

 Milwaukee has a lot of great museums.
-So if you like museums you will have a lot of choices to go to throughout Milwaukee.
-Some of these museums are quite large and well known and others are smaller independent museums.
+So if you like museums, you will have a lot of choices to go to throughout Milwaukee.
+Some museums are large and well-known; others are smaller, independent museums.

 Here are some of your museum choices in Milwaukee:

 - Milwaukee Art Museum – The Milwaukee Art Museum is a world-class museum in downtown Milwaukee at 700 N. Art Museum Drive.
-The building itself is interesting in that it has Burke Brise Soleil, which is a set of wings that are similar in size to a Boeing 747 wingspan.
+The building is interesting because it has Burke Brise Soleil, a set of wings similar in size to a Boeing 747 wingspan.
 But these wings will open and close throughout the day, You can find out more about the Burke Brise Soleil by clicking here.
 You can also find out more about the Milwaukee Art Museum by clicking here

 - Grohmann Museum – The Grohmann Museum is located in the Milwaukee School of Engineering at 1000 N. Broadway Street.
 The Museum has some interesting artwork and other displays.
 You can find out more about the Grohman Museum by clicking here.

-- Betty Brinn Children’s Museum – The Betty Brinn Children’s Museum is a great museum to take children, They have a lot of hands-on and interactive displays.
+- Betty Brinn Children’s Museum – The Betty Brinn Children’s Museum is a great museum to take children to; they have a lot of hands-on and interactive displays.
 The museum is located at 929 E. Wisconsin Ave.
-You can find out more about the Betty Brinn Children’s Museum by clicking here.
+You can learn more about the Betty Brinn Children’s Museum by clicking here.

 - Charles Allis Museum – This is a very interesting museum as it is in the old Allis Family Mansion.
-The mansion was built with the idea of having a place to house their art collection.
+The mansion was built to have a place to house their art collection.
 It is located at 1801 N Prospect Avenue.
 You can find out more about the Charles Allis Museum by clicking here.